Wills Power of Attorney Legal Advice How it Works Pricing

 What is Considered a Legal Guardian?

-A legal guardian is someone you appoint to take care of your children in the event of an unexpected emergency.
-It is someone who doesn’t already have parental responsibility for your children.
-Examples includes:
+A legal guardian is someone you appoint to take care of your children in the event of an unexpected emergency, involving both parents.
+This person does not currently have parental responsibility for your children, and could be a family member or friend, such as:

 • Your parents